mlaradji/ssai-cnn/README.md

 Note that some of the packages are from the conda-forge repository, which might need to be added.

 # Set-up
+## Configuration
+Check the files in the `config` folder, and change the options to your situation.

 ## Build utils

 ```
 $ cd $SSAI_HOME/scripts/utils
 $ bash build.sh
 ```

-Be sure to edit the values in `build.sh` to your situation.

 ## Create Dataset